BSidesVienna/bsidesvienna.github.io/archive/2017/02_cfp.md

 ---
 title: CfP
-layout: default
+layout: archive
-year: 2019
+year: 2017
-permalink: /cfp/
+permalink: /archive/2017/cfp/
+archive: true
 ---
 # Propaganda

-You can't keep a good con down... so after a year off sunning ourselves BSidesVienna is back for 2019!
+You can't keep a good con down... so after a year off sunning ourselves BSidesVienna is back for 2017!

 We're teaming up with the very fine folks over at [DeepSec](https://deepsec.net/) again to throw a BSides event straight after their conference at the end of November.
 In true BSides fashion we're looking for a good mix of security and hacker talks